arbor-sim/arbor/src/backends/event_delivery.md

     `backend::multi_event_stream` object.

-2. Each mechanism is requested to deliver to itself any marked events that are associated with that mechanisms, via the virtual `mechanism::deliver_events(backend::multi_event_stream&)` method.
+2. Each mechanism is requested to deliver to itself any marked events that are associated with that mechanism, via the virtual `mechanism::deliver_events(backend::multi_event_stream&)` method.

     This action must precede the computation of mechanism current contributions